 I think there’s something beautifully feminine about a circular shaped stack.
 However, that does mean you’ll have some extra scraps of polenta left over after you cut out the circles.
 You can either save those scraps for later, or you can cut the polenta into squares instead.
 With the square shapes, there won’t be any leftovers to repurpose.

-(If you’re really short on energy or time, I bet that pre-made polenta sold in tubes would also work well for this recipe.
+(If you’re really short on energy or time, I’ve heard from readers who have used pre-made polenta sold in tubes for this recipe, and that’s worked well.
 In that case, just skip the “make the polenta” portion of the recipe.)

 The smoky sweet barbecue sauce-glazed squash plays very nicely with the mild mannered polenta.
 And the roasted pepitas dotting the top of the squash adds a bit of crunch and nuttiness that finishes the dish beautifully.